arangodb/spring-boot-starter/demo/README.md

 Location [id=14844, name=Vaes Dothrak, location=[54.16776, -6.096125]]
 ```

-But we can not only implement geo functions going from a single point, but it is also possible to search for locations
+You cannot only implement geo functions going from a single point but it is also
-within a polygon.
+possible to search for locations within a polygon.

-In our last example, we add a method using `Polygon`.
+Add a method using `Polygon`:

 `LocationRepository`:
 ```java